 Businesses should keep six years of tax records.
 This covers most investigations.
 If there’s any chance of a fraud allegation, it’s safer to keep records for 20 years.
 Lost or missing records can lead to penalties.
 Organising the records beforehand saves time, money, and stress.

 Tax investigations can be time-consuming.
-To get the right guidance at the right time, you need to seek expert HMRC tax investigation help and also ensure accurate record maintenance.
+To get the right guidance at the right time, you need to seek expert help for HMRC investigations and also ensure accurate record maintenance.

 Apex Accountants provide you with guidance and support throughout the tax investigation, starting from gathering to checking and organising all required records according to the HMRC standards.
-We assist in maintaining accurate documentation to avoid any kinds of penalties or delays.
+Our HMRC investigation advisors UK ensure that documentation is accurate to prevent any penalties or delays.

 With a clear understanding of HMRC procedures, we guide you on your rights and responsibilities while handling all communication on your behalf.
 From attending meetings to addressing HMRC queries, we manage the process with care, allowing you to focus on your business while we deal with the investigation.